Friday, July 20, 2007

 Continue inc 8 st every odd row and purling every even row.

-When there are 40 (45, 48, 58) st between the back markers, next even row: K to first M, remove M, place all shoulder st on scrap yarn to hold for sleeve, CO 2 st, remove second M, join to back st, K to next M, remove M, place all shoulder st on scrap yarn to hold for sleeve, CO 2 st, remove M, join to front st and K to end.
+When there are 40 (45, 48, 58) st between the back markers, next right side row: K to first M, remove M, place all shoulder st on scrap yarn to hold for sleeve, CO 2 st, remove second M, join to back st, K to next M, remove M, place all shoulder st on scrap yarn to hold for sleeve, CO 2 st, remove M, join to front st and K to end.
 You will not inc any further.
 80 (88, 96, 118) st total on needles.

 Knit sweater in color A until body measures 8.5 (10, 11.5, 14) in long from back neck.